 Mark Nicholls is an American hydrogeologist.
 He leads the water resources service for Haley & Aldrich and works nationwide in the United States on water resources projects with a lot of different professionals.
 He has been working in this profession for a little over twenty years.
-We asked the question "What does water represent to you?" to hundreds of people worldwide, and collected various types of answers.
-We showed the following ones to Mark, and together we tried to better understand our social relationships with water.
+During one year, we asked the question "What does water represent to you?" to hundreds of people around the world.
+We showed Nicholls a selection of testimonies and asked him to comment and give us keys to understanding our social relationships with water.
+The video shows a selection of his answers, and you can read his full interview below.

 20 Questions About Water: What is your first reaction to these testimonies?